← Back to .knowledge

 For coding teams, the context layer should be inspectable, versionable, and able to mark low-trust material instead of hiding it.

-.knowledge keeps the core context layer in the repository: routing, module cards, evidence, wiki, repair queue, metrics, and workflows.
+.knowledge keeps the core context layer in the repository: routing, module summaries, evidence, linked documentation, items to re-check, metrics, and workflows.

-The open core runs locally and does not require a hosted service for setup, release checks, search, or the static Inspector.
+The free, open-source .knowledge core runs locally and does not require a hosted service for setup, health checks, search, or the static Inspector.

-Commercial Pro2Pilot work can sit above that layer: team Inspector views, multi-repo dashboards, policy overlays, and advanced PR impact workflows.
+Commercial Pro2Pilot tools can add team Inspector views, multi-repository dashboards, policy checks, and advanced PR impact workflows.

 // concrete example